Can You Burn Fat While You Sleep?

 - Avoid cortisol-spiking processed foods at all costs.

 - Try Melatonin.
 If you still have trouble clearing your mind and getting to sleep, experiment with Melatonin.
-Start with 1-3 mg about an hour or two before bed.
-If you don’t notice any effect, be sure to take it before your nightly meal.
+Start with 1-3 mg around bedtime or about an hour or two before bed.
+If you don’t notice any effect, try taking it before your nightly meal.
 But be warned, you will be very ready for bed after your meal.

 Finally, I urge you to slow down a little bit.